 The company representative assumes the reason behind the fall in demand is the drop in oil prices.
 “Imagine, China, which is one of the largest suppliers of steel, has reduced steel production by 5.25% in 2015 compared to 2014.”

+Once a Soviet boomtown, Chiatura has fallen on hard times in recent years.
 As an example, Zalikashvili referred to the Port Talbot steelworks in south Wales, which is owned by the Indian company TaTa Steel.
 This factory sacked 1,050 people in January (the steelworks lost 750), even though the company has enough financial reserves.